Learn to Hunt

 Lewis and Clark is a very popular area for family picnics.
 The park has more than 30 acres of picnic grounds with tables, fire grills, and drinking water.
 Two open picnic shelters are available for picnic use on a first come/first serve basis and may be rented through the park office.

 The lodge at Lewis and Clark is a fine place for group events such as wedding receptions and family reunions.
 The lodge was constructed in the 1930s by the Civilian Conservation Corps.
 The lodge may be reserved for a fee online through the park reservation system.

 The Lewis and Clark campground is a great place to spend a leisurely vacation in the outdoors with electrical hookups and full hook-ups that lie along the lakeshore.
 Modern rest rooms and showers are available, as is a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system.
-One third of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 Lewis and Clark State Park is a fine place for a leisurely hike.
 On the trails, park visitors can see a variety of trees, shrubs, and, often, wildlife including deer, rabbits and squirrels, as well as a wide variety of bird species.